Inter Parfums (IPAR) Scheduled to Post Quarterly Earnings on Monday

-Inter Parfums (NASDAQ:IPAR) will issue its quarterly earnings data after the market closes on Monday, May 10th.
+Inter Parfums (NASDAQ:IPAR) is scheduled to be announcing its earnings results after the market closes on Monday, May 10th.
 Analysts expect the company to announce earnings of $0.54 per share for the quarter.
-Investors that are interested in registering for the company’s conference call can do so using this link.
+Parties that wish to listen to the company’s conference call can do so using this link.

-Inter Parfums (NASDAQ:IPAR) last released its quarterly earnings data on Sunday, February 28th.
-The company reported $0.47 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.37 by $0.10.
-Inter Parfums had a return on equity of 5.12% and a net margin of 5.94%.
-The company had revenue of $184.04 million for the quarter, compared to analyst estimates of $148.00 million.
-During the same period in the previous year, the company posted $0.26 EPS.
-The firm’s revenue for the quarter was up 3.5% compared to the same quarter last year.
+Inter Parfums (NASDAQ:IPAR) last announced its quarterly earnings data on Sunday, February 28th.
+The company reported $0.47 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.37 by $0.10.
+The firm had revenue of $184.04 million for the quarter, compared to the consensus estimate of $148.00 million.
+Inter Parfums had a net margin of 5.94% and a return on equity of 5.12%.
+The business’s revenue for the quarter was up 3.5% on a year-over-year basis.
+During the same period in the prior year, the company posted $0.26 earnings per share.
 On average, analysts expect Inter Parfums to post $1 EPS for the current fiscal year and $1 EPS for the next fiscal year.

-In other Inter Parfums news, CFO Philippe Santi sold 2,400 shares of the stock in a transaction that occurred on Thursday, March 11th.
+In other Inter Parfums news, CFO Russell Greenberg sold 2,300 shares of the business’s stock in a transaction that occurred on Monday, February 8th.
+The stock was sold at an average price of $69.04, for a total transaction of $158,792.00.
+Following the completion of the sale, the chief financial officer now directly owns 7,500 shares of the company’s stock, valued at approximately $517,800.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO Philippe Santi sold 2,400 shares of the stock in a transaction that occurred on Thursday, March 11th.
 The stock was sold at an average price of $73.82, for a total value of $177,168.00.
-Following the completion of the sale, the chief financial officer now owns 2,400 shares in the company, valued at approximately $177,168.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CFO Russell Greenberg sold 2,300 shares of the stock in a transaction that occurred on Monday, February 8th.
-The stock was sold at an average price of $69.04, for a total value of $158,792.00.
-Following the completion of the sale, the chief financial officer now owns 7,500 shares of the company’s stock, valued at approximately $517,800.
+Following the completion of the sale, the chief financial officer now directly owns 2,400 shares of the company’s stock, valued at $177,168.
 The disclosure for this sale can be found here.
-Corporate insiders own 44.70% of the company’s stock.
+Insiders own 44.70% of the company’s stock.

-IPAR has been the topic of a number of research analyst reports.
-BWS Financial upped their target price on Inter Parfums from $60.00 to $80.00 and gave the stock a “buy” rating in a research note on Wednesday, January 27th.
-Citigroup upped their target price on Inter Parfums from $56.00 to $75.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 9th.
-DA Davidson upped their target price on Inter Parfums from $77.00 to $80.00 and gave the stock a “neutral” rating in a research note on Tuesday, April 27th.
-Finally, Zacks Investment Research upgraded Inter Parfums from a “hold” rating to a “strong-buy” rating and set a $85.00 target price on the stock in a research note on Tuesday.
-Five equities research analysts have rated the stock with a hold rating, one has given a buy rating and one has given a strong buy rating to the company.
-Inter Parfums presently has an average rating of “Hold” and an average target price of $68.67.
+A number of brokerages have weighed in on IPAR.
+DA Davidson lifted their target price on Inter Parfums from $77.00 to $80.00 and gave the stock a “neutral” rating in a report on Tuesday, April 27th.
+Citigroup boosted their target price on shares of Inter Parfums from $56.00 to $75.00 and gave the company a “neutral” rating in a research report on Tuesday, March 9th.
+BWS Financial raised their price target on shares of Inter Parfums from $60.00 to $80.00 and gave the stock a “buy” rating in a report on Wednesday, January 27th.
+Finally, Zacks Investment Research upgraded shares of Inter Parfums from a “hold” rating to a “strong-buy” rating and set a $85.00 price objective on the stock in a report on Tuesday, May 4th.
+Five equities research analysts have rated the stock with a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Inter Parfums currently has an average rating of “Hold” and a consensus target price of $68.67.

 Inter Parfums, Inc, together with its subsidiaries, manufactures, markets, and distributes a range of fragrances and fragrance related products in the United States and internationally.
 The company operates in two segments, European Based Operations and United States Based Operations.
 It offers its fragrance and cosmetic products under the Boucheron, Coach, Jimmy Choo, Karl Lagerfeld, Kate Spade New York, Lanvin, Montblanc, Paul Smith, Repetto, Rochas, S.T.